LucaAngioloni/ProteinSecondaryStructure-CNN/README.md

 For the scope of this project the more challenging 8-state prediction problem has been chosen.

 ## The Dataset
+The dataset used is CullPDB data set, consisting of 6133 proteins each of 39900 features.
+The 6133 proteins × 39900 features can be reshaped into 6133 proteins × 700 amino acids × 57 features.

+The amino acid chains are described by a 700 × 57 vector to keep the data size consistent.
+The 700 denotes the peptide chain and the 57 denotes the number of features in each amino acid.
+When the end of a chain is reached the rest of the vector will simply be labeled as ’No Seq’ (a padding is applied).

+Among the 57 features, 22 represent the primary structure (20 aminoacids, 1 unknown or any amino acid, 1 'No Seq' -padding-), 22 the Protein Profiles (same as primary structure) and 9 are the secondary structure (8 possible states, 1 'No Seq' -padding-).

+The Protein profiles where used instead of the aminoacids residues.

+For a more detailed description of the dataset and for download see [[4]](#references)

+In a first phase of research the whole aminoacid sequence was used as an examle (700 x 22) to predict the whole secondary structure (label) (700 x 9).

+In the second phase, local windows of a limited number of elements, shifted along the sequence, were used as examples (`cnn_width` x 21) to predict the secondary structure (8 classes) in a single location in the center of each window.
+(The 'No Seq' and padding were removed and ignored in this phase because it wasn't necessary anymore for the sequences to be of the same length)

 ## Implementation
+Work in progress.

 ## Results
+Work in progress.

 ## References
 \[1\]: https://en.wikipedia.org/wiki/Protein_structure_prediction